VooraUdayBhaskar/Airbnbs-Impact-on-Rental-Market/README.md

 ## Results
 ## Technical Implementation
+### Technical Stack
+* React for UI components
+* Visual Studio tool to run the application
+* Material-UI for styling
+* Leaflet Open street map for mappings
+* D3.js for data visualization
+* Recharts for data visualization

+## Future Contributions
+* Fork this repository
+* Create a new branch (git checkout -b branch name)
+* Commit your contribution to the branch (git commit -m 'your contribution')
+* Push the work to the orginal branch (git push origin branch name)
+* Open a Pull Request

 ### Linux (Ubuntu, Linux Mint)
 1. Download Qt 5.8 (or later version) at [qt.io/download-open-source](https://www.qt.io/download-open-source/) and install it.